 Crush injuries often occur in serious traffic accidents.
 The most common location for a crushing injury is the leg which can happen when the legs are thrust under the steering wheel or dash.

 Crush injuries also frequently occur with rollover accidents and crashes that cause the vehicle to crumple or compress, trapping the occupant in the car.

 Any type of accident can cause a crush injury such as:

-If you have suffered a crushing injury in an accident, contact Attorney Brian White & Associates, PC today.
+If you have suffered a crushing injury in an accident, contact Attorney Brian White Personal Injury Lawyers today.
 An experienced Houston crush injury lawyer can help you investigate your accident and seek fair compensation from the at-fault party.

 Work-related accidents are a leading cause of crushing injuries.
 Crush injuries can result in many ways including:

 - A vehicle running over a worker’s foot